$296,790Average Value$146Average Price per Sq Ft8Homes For Sale

 Celebrating ByronFest, ChiliFest and Christmas downtown

 Most community events are held downtown, including ByronFest, which takes place every July.
 The weekend-long event features a carnival, family activities and live music from local artists.
 In October, residents head downtown for ChiliFest, whether to enter the competition or vote for their favorite chili.
-At the beginning of the Holiday season, downtown businesses decorate their shops, and a themed Christmas celebration is held with horse-drawn carriage rides, live music and a visit from Santa.
-Residents audition for the Byron Civic Theater, which puts on four performances a year at the middle school.
+At the beginning of the holiday season, downtown businesses decorate their shops, and a themed Christmas celebration is held with horse-drawn carriage rides, live music and a visit from Santa.
+Residents audition for the Byron Civic Theatre, which puts on four performances a year at the middle school.

 Getting to Rockford and Chicago